daveynj/talkithdave/replit.md

   - Fixed Dave's profile images by importing them as bundled assets instead of public directory references
   - Updated testimonial avatars to use reliable randomuser.me API instead of failing multiavatar.com
   - Moved all Dave images (dave-formal.jpg, dave-outdoor.png, dave_profile.jpg, dave_profile2.jpg) to client/src/assets/
+  - Added PlanWise screenshot (planwise-screenshot.png) to assets and imported it properly
-  - Updated images.ts to properly import and export all Dave images as bundled assets
+  - Updated images.ts to properly import and export all Dave images and screenshots as bundled assets
   - Verified all images work in both development and production deployed environments
 - July 07, 2025.
 Initial setup